maximgeller/projects/fake_news_naive_bayes/tutorial.md

 # print(count_vect.vocabulary_) # here is our bag of words!
 X_test = count_vect.transform(X_test["text"]) # note: we don't fit it to the model!
 Or else this is all useless
 ```
 The count vectorizer does two things for us.
-First, it creates a bag of words by parsing all of the unique words in all of the text and mapp
+First, it creates a bag of words by parsing all of the unique words in all of the text and mapping it to a dictionary where the value for each word is the number of times it appears.
+Then it *transforms* the text into a matrix with each document and term.
+Print out
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NDc3NzkzNywtMjA0MDM1Mzc1NCwtMj
+eyJoaXN0b3J5IjpbLTM3Mjk1MzEzNiwtMjA0MDM1Mzc1NCwtMj
 AwMDU1MjIzNCwzMDc0MTk4OTQsMjEwMTExMzE3NiwtMTk2NTQ3
 Mzc2MCwtMTM0NDI0NTIyNSwtMTYxODY0MTg2MiwtMzUzODIzMj
 E3LC0xMTgyODIwOTcwLC00MTg2NTMwOTksLTEyNjI3NjM1OTgs